wing5wong/artisan-whs-static/source/_news/Live outdoor music concert in Pauls Road.blade.md

 ---
 title: "Live outdoor music concert in Pauls Road"
 date: 2019-02-21
-description: "Starting the concert at Pauls Road Live this year will be â€˜In Businessâ€™, a year 10 group of students from Whanganui High School..."
+description: "Starting the concert at Pauls Road Live this year will be ‘In Business’, a year 10 group of students from Whanganui High School..."
 featured-image:
-excerpt: "Starting the concert at Pauls Road Live this year will be â€˜In Businessâ€™, a year 10 group of students from Whanganui High School."
+excerpt: "Starting the concert at Pauls Road Live this year will be ‘In Business’, a year 10 group of students from Whanganui High School."
-gallery-image-1:
-gallery-image-2:
-gallery-image-3:
-gallery-image-4:
-gallery-image-5:
+image_gallery:

 ---

 <p>The annual concert at 42 Pauls Road in Whanganui East has become a feature of Whanganui&rsquo;s musical calendar.
 It is at 42 Pauls Road where there is plenty of space not only for folding chairs and blankets as well as a chilly bin of food and drinks but also for parking.
 Gates open at 11am with the music starting at noon.&nbsp;</p>